Helena van Essen

 Photo: Wikimedia Commons

-Sculptor Lammert works for a long time on a monument for the Ravensbrück concentration camp, but he dies prematurely.
-One part is finished and is placed, after consultation with his son, in Berlin in 1984.
-Between 1939 and 1945, 132,000 women and children, 20,000 men and 1,000 teenage girls from 40 countries are imprisoned in Ravensbrück.
+Sculptor Lammert works for a long time on a monument to the Ravensbrück concentration camp, but he dies prematurely.
+One part is finished and, in consultation with his son, is placed in Berlin in 1984.
+Some 132,000 women and children, 20,000 men, and 1,000 teenage girls from 40 countries have been imprisoned in Ravensbrück between 1939 and 1945.
 55,000 of them are from Berlin.
-More than 90,000 prisoners die due to executions, hunger or illness, or as a result of medical experiments.
+More than 90,000 prisoners die from executions, starvation, or disease, or as a result of medical experiments.

 Holocaust monument Danube Promenade